 The importance of the specifics of individual cases for understanding the broader pattern of the relationship of structure and agency in museums/museum services is reinforced if a closer examination is undertaken of one of the key assumed policy influences - functional differentiation – in the context of micro-level structural factors.
 In this respect there are clear differences in perception about the importance for policy choice of different functional groups.
 A common criticism of how museums function, particularly in the ‘new museology’ (McCall & Gray 2014) has always been the dominance of ‘the curator’ in terms of the internal pecking order that exists within the sector, and the non-curatorial interviewees were commonly in accord that this significance was still in place in many institutions.
 However, it is worth noting that one curator (National) referred to their role as being a combination of ‘the keeper of the knowledge’ and a ‘fact monkey’, depending upon what role they were fulfilling and which audience they were dealing with.
 This indicates that curators do not necessarily see themselves as being in an exalted position in the museum hierarchy but are instead fulfilling multiple roles that affect their centrality and general importance.
 The perceived importance of the curator for other interviewees, however, extended beyond general professional values – the importance of ‘the collection’ (which could be seen as a necessary explanation for the status of curators given that it is expected to be the focus of their work), for example, was seen as central for explaining the work of museums staff across all functional groups in all types of museums.
 In that way it appears to be as much a matter of engrained expectations of curatorial centrality as it is a factual statement.
 Discussions of team-working and the inter-relationships between functional categories within individual museums often indicated that the reality was much more complicated than this simple hierarchical view of functional significance would assume, with many examples of staff co-ordination and inter-action in the making of exhibitions and displays and in the direct provision of functional specialisms being evident.
 In a similar fashion the importance of the managerial tier as a buffer between the demands of exogenous agents and structures and the exercise of endogenous agency only captures a part of the complexity of the managerial role that is undertaken.
 Managers do have a clear role to play in the downward mediation of exogenous demands and pressures but they also usually have to manage a variety of specific functional demands, as well as the upward mediation of endogenous pressures and demands arising from the deliverers of services, as well as undertaking their own role in the construction of organizational policies.
-In other words museum staff at all levels perform multiple functions within their organizations, with these roles being as much a consequence of the internal management structures that exist as they are to do with professional specialization.
+In other words, museum staff at all levels perform multiple functions within their organizations, with these roles being as much a consequence of the internal management structures that exist as they are to do with professional specialization.

 Conclusions